Quantum networks theory: Conclusion

-In order to reach this theory we have had to generalize the tensor product and partial trace in a rather modular way, and this per se suggests a whole range of unexpected perspective applications: \begin{description} \item {\em Decomposition techniques, causal-to-local}.
-These generalized operators were essential to the theorem representing causal unitary operators by means of local unitary gates.
-Many variants of this question are still open however, even for static networks over a handful of systems \cite{Beckman,SchumacherWestmoreland, Lorenz_2021}, as soon as we demand that the representation be exact.
-Recent approaches \cite{VanrietveldeRouted} to phrasing the answers to these questions make the case for annotating wires with a type system specifying which subspace will flow into them; this in turn has the flavour of a generalized tensor product.
-This suggests that the generalized operators, by means of their increased expressiveness, may be key to reexpress and prove a number of standing conjectures.
-The idea of piecing together decompositions of the universe is also emerging in the setting of categorical quantum mechanics \cite{GogiosoChurch}, where it was suggested to be appropriate for the discussion of causality in field theories \cite{gogosiofunc}. \item {\em Construction techniques, local-to-causal.} In \cite{ArrighiAQG} the authors provide a hands-on, concrete way of expressing a family of unitary evolutions over network configurations allowing for quantum superpositions of connectivities.
-One may wonder whether these addressable quantum gates, if extended to become able to split and merge, could be proven universal in the class of causal operators over quantum networks. \item {\em Flexible notions of entanglement, between logical spaces}.
-The generalized tensor $\tensorchi$ allows us to define the entanglement between its the left factor and the right factor according to an almost arbitrary logical criterion $\chi$.
-For a bipartite pure state we may take the Von Neumann entropy of its partial trace on $\chi$ in order to quantify this entanglement. \item {\em Modelling delocalized observers, quantum reference frames}.
+A contrario, non-$\chi$-product states are $\chi$-entangled states, thereby allowing us to define entanglement between left and right factors according to as specified by an almost arbitrary logical criterion $\chi$.
+For a bipartite pure state we may quantify this entanglement as the Von Neumann entropy of $\rho_{|\chi}$.
+It is our feeling that such generalised notions of entanglement will allow us to tackle scenarios where the standard notion fails to be defined. \item {\em Modelling delocalized observers, quantum reference frames}.
 Decoherence theory \cite{PazZurek} models the observer as a quantum system interacting with others; and the post-measurement state as that obtained by tracing out the observer.
 But since the observer is quantum, it could be delocalized, raising the question of what it means to take the trace out then.
 Here we can model a delocalized observer by delocalized black particles, and trace them out.
 This ability to ``take the vantage point of delocalized quantum system'' is in fact a feature in common with quantum reference frames. \item {\em Ad hoc notions of causality, emergence of space}.
 The notion of $\chi\zeta$-causality allows us to define causality constraints according to almost arbitrary families of logical criteria $(\chi,\zeta)$.
 This includes scenarios where all black particles communicate whatever their network distance, say.
-In fact the very notion of network connectivity is arbitrary in the theory, i.e. $\chi^r$ can in principle be redefined in order to better fit ad hoc causality constraints, possibly emerging in a similar way to pointer states in decoherence theory \cite{PazZurek}. \end{description}
+In fact the very notion of network connectivity is arbitrary in the theory, i.e. $\zeta^r$ can in principle be redefined in order to better fit ad hoc causality constraints, possibly emerging in a similar way to pointer states in decoherence theory \cite{PazZurek}. \end{description}